naturalprogrammer/spring-lemon/README.md

 When developing **real-world** Spring REST APIs and microservices, you face many challenges like

-1. How to make the API truly _stateless_, using token authentication, session sliding etc.
+1. How to follow a stateless and efficient security model – using JWT authentication, session sliding etc.
 1. How to configure Spring Security to suit API development, e.g. returning _200_ or _401_ responses on login, configuring _CORS_, _JSON vulnerability protection_, etc.
-1. How to handle _validations_ and _exceptions_ in a cross functional manner and send precise errors to the client.
+1. How to elegantly do _validations_ and _exceptions_ and send precise errors to the client.
+1. How to easily mix manual and bean validations in a single validation cycle.
 1. How exactly to support multiple _social sign up/in_, using _OpenID Connect_ or _OAuth2_ providers such as _Google_ and _Facebook_.
 1. How to code a robust user module (with features like _sign up_, _sign in_, _verify email_, _social sign up/in_, _update profile_, _forgot password_, _change password_, _change email_, _token authentication_ etc.) and share it across all your applications.
-1. How to _secure microservices_ effeciently, using long-lived and short-lived JWTs.
+1. How to correctly and effeciently _secure microservices_, using long-lived and short-lived JWTs.
 1. What would be good ways to _test your API_.
 1. How to do _Captcha validation_.
 1. How to properly organize _application properties_.
 1. How to use _PATCH_ and _JsonPatch_ to handle partial updates correctly.
 1. How to do all the above reactively, using WebFlux and WebFlux security.

 Coding all this rightly needs in-depth knowledge of Spring.
-It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.
+It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring comes out.

 **Spring Lemon** relieves you of all this burden.
 It's a set of configurable and extensible libraries, providing all above features.
-Use these to develop quality reactive or non-reactive monolith or microservices applications easily.
+Use these to develop quality reactive or non-reactive monolith or microservices applications quickly and easily.

 Even if you don't plan to use Spring Lemon, it's a good example to learn from, because it showcases the essential best practices for developing elegant web services and microservices using Spring.